Tom Lohr is an avid home DIY enthusiast. He prefers to spend the money he saves on new tools and gardening supplies.

 Using a skinny punch or screwdriver, place the tip on the bottom of the hinge pin.
 Tap as hard as needed to free the pin.
 Remove the pin.

 2. Put a Slight Bend in the Hinge Pin

 The key to adding more friction in your door hinges is to make the hinge rotation around the pin a little more difficult.
 Place the one end of the hinge pin on a small block of wood and the other on a hard (preferably the garage floor or driveway) surface.
 Strike the middle of the pin lightly with a hammer.
 Repeat as often as necessary to produce a slight bend in the hinge pin.
 It should be slight enough that it is barely noticeable

 3. Replace the Hinge Pin

 Installing the hinge pin is the reverse of taking it out.
 It may take a little more effort to pound it back into the hinge since it is now bent.

 Depending on how much gravity is pulling your door open or closed, you may need to repeat the process for one or all of the other hinges.
 If the door still has a mind of its own.
 Repeat on each hinge, adding a bit more of a bend in the hinge pin.

-And that is how you correct one of the most common and annoying problems in your home.
-Simple and effective.
+That is how you correct one of the most common and annoying problems in your home—it's both simple and effective.
 However, if after repeating the process on all of the hinges several times and the door still opens and/or closes by itself, it is definitely a ghost.

 RTalloni on May 17, 2019: